 Impact Purchasing Commitment (IPC 2030)

-IPC 2030 signatories are sector leaders with a deep investment in the health and prosperity of their local communities.
+We acknowledge and thank the IPC 2030 signatories, who are healthcare supply chain industry leaders with a deep investment in the health and prosperity of their local communities.

 Place-based Investment Commitment